 where \(A \in \mathbb{R}^{\dhid \times r}\) and \(B^{(h)} \in \mathbb{R}^{r \times \dhead}\) are learnable matrices, and the scaling factor \(s\) includes the normalization term \(\nu(N^\text{chosen})\), which we describe next.
-In our implementation, \(A\) is shared across heads within a layer, while \(B^{(h)}\) is head-specific, motivated by two factors: (1) since \(\dhid \gg \dhead\)\footnote{For example, in Qwen2.5-VL-7B, \(\dhid=3584\), \(\dhead=128\).}, sharing \(A\) across a layer greatly reduces parameters and training FLOPs (detailed numbers for both 7B and 72B models in our ablation studies), and (2) head-specific parameters are required for the head-selection algorithm to compute per-head influence scores.
+In our implementation, \(A\) is shared across heads within a layer, while \(B^{(h)}\) is head-specific, motivated by two factors: (1) since \(\dhid \gg \dhead\)\footnote{For example, in Qwen2.5-VL-7B, \(\dhid=3584\), \(\dhead=128\).}, sharing \(A\) across a layer greatly reduces trainable parameters and adapter-only training FLOPs (detailed numbers for both 7B and 72B models in our ablation studies), and (2) head-specific parameters are required for the head-selection algorithm to compute per-head influence scores.

-\paragraph{Head-selection Normalization.} The standard LoRA activates \emph{all} heads per layer, so the per‑layer update magnitude is comparable across layers.
-With head selection, the number of chosen heads in a layer varies.
-To prevent the summed increment from growing with the number of chosen heads, we additionally apply a \emph{selection size normalization}:
+\paragraph{Selection-size Normalization.} Standard LoRA activates \emph{all} heads per layer, so the per-layer update magnitude is tied to a fixed number of active heads.
+With head selection, the number of chosen heads can vary across layers.
+To prevent the summed increment from growing with the number of chosen heads, we additionally apply a \emph{selection-size normalization}:

 This design follows from a variance-preserving argument that ensures the variance of $\sum_{h \in \mathcal{H}^\text{chosen}} \Delta V^{(h)}$ remains invariant with respect to the number of chosen heads, assuming uncorrelated heads.
 See \Cref{sec:layer_normalization} of the Appendix for more details.